Binance Market Update (2022-07-11)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include ELF, PERP, and RAD, up by 23%, 18%, and 16%, respectively.
+Market outperformers include TVK, ELF, and PERP, up by 27%, 21%, and 18%, respectively.

 Top stories of the day: